 Prior to beginning the lesson: (1) Photocopy the Problem of the Day

-onto transparency paper for the overhead projector; (2) Cut out and laminate Vocabulary Cards
+onto transparency paper for the overhead projector; (2) Photocopy the Pre-Writing Graphic Organizer

-onto transparency paper for overhead projector; (4) Photocopy Candy Activity Sheet
+onto transparency paper for the overhead projector; (3) Photocopy Pre-Writing Graphic Organizer

 (1 per student).
 Group Size:

 Whole class Learning Objectives:

 Students will be able to: Materials: Problem of the Day

 , overhead projector Procedures: